Verdun Cathedral

-Verdun Cathedral (Cathédrale Notre-Dame de Verdun) is a Roman Catholic church located in the town of Verdun, Lorraine, France.
+Verdun Cathedral (Cathédrale Notre-Dame de Verdun) is a Roman Catholic cathedral located in the town of Verdun, Lorraine, France.
 The cathedral is the seat of the Bishops of Verdun.
-It was declared a monument historique on 30 October 1906 and the cloister on 13 July 1907.
+The origins of the cathedral trace to the 3rd century, making it the oldest cathedral in Lorraine and was declared a monument historique on 30 October 1906.
+The church is notable for its mix of Gothic, Romanesque, and Neo-Classical architecture, for its historical significance for marking the start of the Battle of Verdun during World War I.